Looking to visit the Red Sea resort town of Aqaba on your trip to Jordan?

 Royal Jordanian offers domestic flights between Amman and Aqaba, around 6 flights per day.
 The flight itself takes less than an hour, but do allow time for pre-boarding and baggage at either end; your total time saving may not be so great but it’s much less sitting still for small children.

 It’s recommended you book in advance as last-minute fights can be costly between the two cities.
 You may be able to package your domestic flight with your international flight using Royal Jordanian or their partner airlines.

 Rental Car and Self Drive Amman to Aqaba

-SUV’s and larger vehicles are much less common (compared to neighboring Middle East countries where they are extremely common as family cars), and cost a lot more.
+SUV’s and larger vehicles are much less common (compared to neighbouring Middle East countries where they are extremely common as family cars) and cost a lot more.
 Do factor in cost vs luggage and people space when choosing a hire car in Jordan.